About the APOL1 Genetic Test

 Two renal-risk variants in the apolipoprotein L1 gene (APOL1), termed G1 and G2, are present in a large percentage of African American organ donors and kidney transplant recipients.
 Upon receiving deceased donor kidneys from African Americans with two APOL1 renal-risk variants, transplant recipients experience earlier allograft failure.
 Moreover, individuals who possess two APOL1 renal-risk variants are themselves more susceptible to developing nephropathy.
 These observations support testing for APOL1 renal-risk variants in deceased African American kidney donors to improve the organ allocation process.
 Determining APOL1 renal-risk variant status could better inform physicians and kidney transplant recipients about the projected outcomes of transplanted kidneys.

-Wake Forest Baptist Health, under the scientific leadership of Barry I. Freedman, MD, section chief of nephrology, has developed and now offers APOL1 genetic testing with results within 72 hours of receipt for potential live donors and patients at risk.
-Contact our HLA/Immunogenetics Laboratory to discuss same-day results for deceased donors.
+Wake Forest Baptist Health, under the scientific leadership of Barry I. Freedman, MD, section chief of nephrology, has developed and now offers APOL1 genetic testing with results within 7 days of receipt for potential live donors and patients at risk.
+Contact our Immunodiagnostics Laboratory to discuss same-day results for deceased donors.
 Speedy results enable physicians to make timely decisions based on the findings of the test.

 This test is currently available to order for physicians in the following states: